OpenFMB-Users-Group/.github/profile/README.md

 ## The OpenFMB Open Source Initiative

-This OpenFMB Users Group GitHub Organization serves as the official GitHub site for open source projects sponsored by the OpenFMB Users Group.
+This is the official GitHub site for open source projects sponsored by the OpenFMB Users Group.
 It is the companion site to OpenFMB’s primary community site ([https://openfmb.net/](https://openfmb.net/)).

 The OpenFMB Open Source Initiative is dedicated to providing open source projects and tooling that benefit the OpenFMB community at large with commercially friendly licenses.
-Our gaol is to:
+Our goal is to:

 - Provide awareness of OpenFMB open source projects and tooling
 - Promote open source projects that help advance OpenFMB and OpenFMB related standards
 - Provide a central repository for OpenFMB related open source projects and tooling
 - Provide a space for promoting collaboration around these projects within the OpenFMB community

-To inquire about the OpenFMB Open Source Initiative or to discuss contributing new projects to the initiative please contact us at [github.admin@ucaiug.org](mailto:github.admin@ucaiug.org).
+To inquire about the OpenFMB Open Source Initiative or to discuss contributing new projects to the initiative please contact us at [openfmb-admin@openfmb.org](mailto:openfmb-admin@openfmb.org).

 ## OpenFMB Users Group